Prachi-Shah-093/lumaa-spring-2025-ai-ml/README.md

 2) Setup (Windows OS)

-    - Python Version: 3.13.2
+    - Python Version: 3.13.2:
     I used the following link's instructions to download and install the latest Python version: https://www.pythoncentral.io/how-to-update-python/

-    - Python Dependencies
+    - Python Dependencies:
     Make sure to run the following dependencies for the code to run: pip install pandas scikit-learn

-    - IDE: Visual Studio Code
+    - IDE: Visual Studio Code:
     My choice of IDE was V.S.
 Code.
 The following link has a list of instructions to run python code for this IDE: https://code.visualstudio.com/docs/setup/windows#_install-vs-code-on-windows